Mateis/mateis.github.io/stateoftheworld/index.md

 Be aware of bias towards the new.
 Remember the longstanding traditions.
 In both culture and technology.
 They may far outweigh the new and recent in importance of influence and durability in the future.

 ## Framework
 Frames, are glasses, and structures to hang things on.
+This can be, put in one way, 'the latticework of mental models'.